Sales taxes in the United States: Wyoming

 Wyoming has a 4% state sales tax, with counties adding up to an additional 3%, resulting in a maximum rate of 7%, especially in Cheyenne in Laramie County.
-In addition, resort district areas have the option to impose an additional 3% tax.
-Exemptions include food which is not designed to be consumed on-premises and sales of agricultural equipment.
-Unlike most states, in Wyoming labor falls under the jurisdiction of sales tax.
+In addition, resort district areas may impose an additional 3% tax.
+Exemptions include food not designed to be consumed on-premises and the sale of agricultural equipment.
+Unlike most states, in Wyoming, labor falls under the jurisdiction of sales tax.
 All labor on both tangible and intangible property are taxable; however, labor which permanently modifies real property is exempt.

 Internet transactions

 Through the Internet's history, purchases made over the Internet within the United States have generally been exempt from sales tax, as courts have followed the Supreme Court ruling from Quill Corp. v.
 North Dakota (1992) that a state may only collect sales tax from a business selling products over the Internet if that entity has a physical location in the state.
 This decision was based on the Dormant Commerce Clause that prevents states from interfering in interstate commerce, unless granted that authority by Congress.
 Some retailers, like Amazon.com, had voluntarily started collecting sales tax on purchases even from states where they do not have a physical presence.
-Many states also have a line item on their tax returns allowing the payment of state sales tax when state income tax is filed by an individual or corporation.
+Many states also have a line item on their tax returns allowing the payment of state sales tax when an individual or corporation files state income tax.

-In May 2013, the Senate passed the Marketplace Fairness Act, which would allow states to collect sales taxes for purchases made online.
+In May 2013, the Senate passed the Marketplace Fairness Act, which would allow states to collect sales taxes on online purchases.
 The legislation would give States the tools to collect sales taxes on cross-State sales transactions.
 The bill received support from retailers including Walmart and Amazon.com, who have claimed that it is unfair not to require online merchants to collect sales taxes.
 Groups like the National Retail Federation and the Retail Industry Leaders Association have said that requiring online vendors to collect sales taxes will help make brick and mortar retailers more competitive.
 However, U.S. House Speaker John Boehner stated that it would be difficult to implement such a system due to varying tax codes in different states.
 The National Taxpayers Union (NTU) spoke out against the bill, along with The Heritage Foundation, which indicated that it would harm Internet commerce and small businesses.
 Online retailer eBay believes it will hurt some of its sellers and lobbied Congress to exempt businesses that have less than $10 million in out-of-state sales or fewer than 50 employees.
 The Act failed to pass in either the 112th or 113th Congress.